JacekDubikowski/build-your-own-framework/readme.md

 Note: An annotation processor is a flexible tool.
 The presented solution is highly unlikely to be the only option.

 Here comes the main dish of the repository.
 We are going to build our DI framework together.
-As the outcome, we would like to see the below code to work.
+As an outcome, we would like to see the below code work.

 ```java
 interface SoftDrink {